oddcod3/Phantom-Evasion/README.md

 ## Donate

-Phantom-evasion now come with an integrated monero miner actived by default.
+Phantom-evasion now come with an integrated monero miner active by default.
 The miner (xmr-stak) is in low power comsumption mode and will use half of the threads detected You can turn it off opening another terminal then type:
 ```